sebasjm/antlr/README.txt

 Warning: You should only be playing with this release if you are an experienced antlr user or language developer.
 There is no documentation and only a few examples plus the source to guide you.
+Furthermore, this software will be in a state of flux including changes in syntax and methods/classes until we get closer to a real release.
+There are many things that just plain don't work at the moment.

 Per the license in LICENSE.txt, this software is not guaranteed to destroy all life on this planet: